rytswd/get-istio-multicluster/clusters/dolphin/README.md

 This file contains Istio Ingress Gateway configuration, which are fine-tuned to work when mulitple Ingress Gateways are configured.

+### `multicluster-setup-1.6.yaml`

+Because of breaking change for EnvoyFilter, when using Istio v1.6, you would need to use this file instead of `multicluster-setup.yaml` above.

 ### `coredns-configmap.yaml` - TO BE ADDED

 This is for multicluster DNS routing.
 Sets up `kube-system/coredns` with `istiocoredns`.